Most haunted places on campus

 Of all the buildings on campus, The Grange (the old grey stone building at the bottom right of The Acre if you stand with your back to James Graham) is legendary for its supernatural incidents, with many of our cleaners refusing to enter the building alone.
 Professional ghost hunters have investigated the premises and there have been late night sit-ins for staff and students to get to the bottom of its spooky mysteries.

 Here are The Grange’s hottest spots for spirits:

-The grand spiral staircase in The Grange entrance is a striking feature, and reportedly where one of the Becketts’ servants (name unknown but affectionately known to Leeds Beckett staff as ‘Fred’) plummeted to his death after having his heart broken.
+The grand spiral staircase in The Grange entrance is allegedly where one of the Beckett family's servants (name unknown but affectionately known to Leeds Beckett staff as ‘Fred’) plummeted to his death after having his heart broken.
 Spooky incidents in the vicinity include a member of staff placing her hand on the bannister at the foot of the stairs and feeling an unseen presence touching her arm, a figure standing in the archway at the first floor and stories of pipe or cigar smoke being smelled on the stairs and throughout the building.

 The back stairs in the old servants’ quarters have also seen their fair share of spectres.
 Our head porter reports seeing a woman in white descending the stairs who vanished once he looked up.
 The bell at the foot of the stairs has no ringer, yet it has been heard to ring out loud and clear late at night.

 This imposing room has plenty of spooky stories.
 Audio equipment left recording when the building was empty has captured an audible banging, and the gavel on the mantelpiece is often moved around when there’s nobody there.